By using this site, you agree to the Privacy Policy and Terms of Use.

 Saliva volume and ionic concentration

-When saliva volume drops, solutes from food become more concentrated at the receptor surface.
+When saliva volume drops due to mild dehydration, solutes from food become more concentrated at the receptor surface.
 Higher ionic strength amplifies salty and umami signals, because ion channels and receptors respond to steeper gradients.
+This is a fundamental aspect of how dehydration influences our taste buds.

 Concentration also affects bitterness and sourness, which can become sharper.
-The balance shifts quickly; small changes in mouth hydration produce noticeable sensory effects.
+The balance shifts quickly; small changes in mouth hydration produce noticeable sensory effects, demonstrating the sensitivity of our palate to variations in hydration, or the effects of dehydration.

 Taste receptors and sensory response